MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-customize-reports.md

     - [**Allow service principals to use Power BI APIs**](/power-bi/enterprise/service-premium-service-principal#enable-service-principals): This uses the Power BI APIs for creating workspaces, deploying reports and models.

     - **Allow DirectQuery connections to Power BI datasets**: When report authors build new metrics or bring additional data sources, they create [composite models](/power-bi/transform-model/desktop-composite-models#managing-composite-models-on-power-bi-datasets), so DirectQuery needs to be enabled.
 Users who view reports built on top of data model in Dynamics 365 require this permission.
-Work with your Azure Active Directory administrator to identify a security group that has all the required Dynamics users.
+Work with your Microsoft Entra ID administrator to identify a security group that has all the required Dynamics users.

     - **Allow XMLA endpoints and Analyze in Excel with on-premise datasets**: When report authors build new metrics or bring additional data sources, they create [composite models](/power-bi/transform-model/desktop-composite-models#managing-composite-models-on-power-bi-datasets), so this feature needs to be enabled.
 Users who view reports built on top of data model in Dynamics 365 require this permission.

     - **Embed content in apps** (**Optional**): You must enable this if you plan to embed customized reports in Dynamics 365 ([Step 4: Embed customized reports back to Dynamics 365](#step-4-embed-customized-reports-back-to-dynamics-365)).
 Users who view the custom reports from Dynamics 365 Customer Service require this permission.
-Work with your Azure Active Directory administrator to identify a security group that has all the required Dynamics users.
+Work with your Microsoft Entra ID administrator to identify a security group that has all the required Dynamics users.

 - If you plan to use an existing Power BI workspace to host the copy of the out-of-the-box reports (customer workspace), make sure that the Dynamics Administrator (user login) enabling the model customization is a workspace administrator of that Power BI workspace.